gitluis/pi-cluster/README.md

 # Acknowledgements

 Many thanks go to many of the tutorials I used to construct my own.
+Therefore, I do not credit the entire guide to myself, this is a guide I built based on what worked for me following other(s) and adding to that.

 For a list of references or resources that I used, please refer to our [References](https://github.com/gitluis/pi-cluster/wiki/References) page in our Wiki.